-“This horse is so raw, a skilled vet could save him”.
+“This horse is so raw, a skilled vet could save him.”

 I had to tweak a Gordon Ramsay meme for this post because I know he’s putting up the good fight to encourage people to eat horse.

-The Scottish-born chef admits: “I’ve eaten horse”, and says that it is healthy, with lots of iron and half the fat of beef and far more Omega 3 essential fatty acids.
+In an interview with Gordon Ramsay, the Scottish-born chef admits: “I’ve eaten horse”, and says that it is healthy, with lots of iron and half the fat of beef and far more Omega 3 essential fatty acids.
 He describes horse meat as “slightly gamey” and “packed with protein” – via the UK-based Telegraph.

 Whether or not you eat it raw or cooked with shallot, garlic, and thyme, it’s a good alternative for protein in an ever-growing world, and this just might be the viable alternative to the almighty cow.
 Although you might be wondering why not just stick with the cows?
 Well, give this article a read: “why horsemeat is better than beef”.

-Throughout Europe, South America, and Asia they already do (4.7 million horses a year), most notably in Germany and France.
+The United States doesn’t currently eat horse anymore, but throughout Europe, South America, and Asia they already do (4.7 million horses a year), most notably in Germany and France.

 “For more than 150 years, Americans have eaten horse meat — both out of necessity, and for its unique taste.
 And at times, didn’t just eat it: they loved it, savored it, and treasured every last morsel.
 Our strange relationship with horses goes beyond companionship and into the realms of culinary enjoyment.” – via Priceonomics “When Americans Ate Horse” by Zachary Crockett, a good article worth reading.